clockworklabs/spacetime-docs/docs/unity/part-2.md

 └── SpacetimeDBClient.g.cs
 ```

 This will also generate a file in the `client-unity/Assets/autogen/SpacetimeDBClient.g.cs` directory with a type aware `DbConnection` class.
-We will use this class to connect to your module from Unity.
+We will use this class to connect to your database from Unity.

 > IMPORTANT!
 At this point there will be an error in your Unity project.
 Due to a [known issue](https://docs.unity3d.com/6000.0/Documentation/Manual/csharp-compiler.html) with Unity and C# 9 you need to insert the following code into your Unity project.
 >